 The structural analyses will estimate factors of safety for structural stability and stresses that develop within the elements.
-The elements with low calculated factors of safety and/or large stresses will be assessed as to whether their failure would directly or indirectly contribute to a credible potential failure mode (PFM) (i.e., a PFM that has a non- negligible probability of occurring) resulting in an uncontrolled release of the reservoir.
-For example, the failure of an interior beam on the downstream sloped slabs may not result in an uncontrolled release of the reservoir but could contribute to the failure of the upstream barrel arches which would likely result in an uncontrolled release of the reservoir.
+The elements with low calculated factors of safety and/or large stresses will be assessed as to whether their failure would directly or indirectly contribute to a credible potential failure mode (PFM) (i.e., a PFM that has a non-negligible probability of occurring) resulting in an uncontrolled release of the reservoir.
+For example, the failure of a cross beam within the sluiceway may not result in an uncontrolled release of the reservoir but could contribute to the failure of the spillway/sluiceway wall which would likely result in an uncontrolled release of the reservoir.
 The elements that contribute to credible PFMs will be considered of higher importance in the concrete repair plan.